| The sections to be presented will

 communication deficits and inability to seek out external

+stimulation.
 Clinical example might include a

 10-year-old boy who lost weight and started ruminating